OpenTechConsult/articlereader/README.md

 We can implement all these methods with the sqlite3 module.
 This module allows us to fetch multiple rows with `db.all()` and a single row with `db.get()`

 But first we need a database connection.

+### Adding the Article model to the HTTP routes

+Now that the basics database functionality is ready, we need to add it to the HTTP routes.
+The modifications in the index.js page shows how to add each method except for the  POST.
+We will deal with that separately because it needs to use the readability module.
+What we need perform are:

+- load the db.js module
+- use the module to fetch all articles,
+- use the module to find a specific article,
+- use the module to delete an article.